miapuffia/RemoveClearAllNotificationsButton/README.md

 # RemovecClearAllNotificationsButton

-An [Xposed Framework](http://repo.xposed.info/module/de.robv.android.xposed.installer) module that removes the Clear All button from the notifications panel.
+An Xposed module that removes the Clear All button from the notifications panel.